stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### `RewardDistributionWindow`

-The number of vote periods during which seigniorage reward comes in and then is distributed.
+The number of blocks during which seigniorage reward comes in and then is distributed.

 - type: `int64`
-- default value: `core.BlocksPerMonth` (1 month window)
+- default value: `core.BlocksPerYear` (1 year window)

 ### `Whitelist`